open-policy-agent/opa-csharp/README.md

 ## Community

-For questions, discussions and announcements related to Styra products, services and open source projects, please join the Styra community on [Slack](https://communityinviter.com/apps/styracommunity/signup)!
+For questions, discussions and announcements, please join the OPA community on [Slack](https://slack.openpolicyagent.org/)!